-Tremors Specialist
+Tremors Specialist in New York

-A tremor is an involuntary movement that affects one area of the body, most commonly the arms, hands or head.
-Tremors may appear as a persistent shaking, trembling or nodding, and they can range from mild to severe, with more severe tremors interfering with everyday activities like writing, drinking and holding objects.
+A tremor is an involuntary movement that affects one area of the body, most commonly the arms, hands, or head.
+Tremors may appear as a persistent shaking, trembling or nodding, and they can range from mild to severe, with more severe tremors interfering with everyday activities like writing, drinking, and holding objects.

 Tremors can cause different symptoms depending on the underlying cause and other factors.
 The most common symptoms include:

-• the rhythmic shaking of the hands, arms, legs or head
+• the rhythmic shaking of the hands, arms, legs, or head

 • problems holding items

-• difficulty writing or performing tasks requiring fine motor control
+• Difficulty writing or performing tasks requiring fine motor control

 • problems walking or performing other gross motor activities